yahoo/VerizonVideoPartnerSDK-iOS/README.md

 ### Onboard your Apps for SDK Authentication

-For the VVPSDK to authenticate itself for video playback within your app, the containing app’s unique App Store bundle identifier is passed to Verizon's back end service.
+In order for the VVPSDK to authenticate itself for video playback within your app, the containing app’s unique App Store bundle identifier is passed to Verizon's back end service.
 You need to email the [Video Support Team](mailto:video.support@oath.com) to register your app bundle IDs to use VVPSDK.
 You can also register multiple bundled IDs against your same app entity.
 You might need to do this if you need to allow for a dev/test app bundle ID or an enterprise bundle ID that co-exists on a device alongside your production app.
 Also, both iOS and Android app bundle IDs can either be the same or different – for the same app.
 Registration not only authenticates your application, but it ensures your back-end video and ads analytics are all configured properly.
 In addition, this registration information also defines the video content your app is allowed to play through the SDK.

 The sample projects are all set up to use the following test-only bundle ID: `com.aol.mobile.one.testapp`